Jarvis Cocker Really Doesn't Like Chickens, and Nine Other Takeaways from his Pulp Documentary Q&A

 5. Pulp formed out of friendship, not necessarily musical talent.

-6. Jarvis never realized his teeth were beige until he saw the film; would rather not watch himself on the screen.
+6. Jarvis never realised his teeth were beige until he saw the film; would rather not watch himself on the screen.

 7. Even though Jarvis is one of the best writers about sex on the planet, he probably won’t be penning the next 50 Shades of Grey.